belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

     tracking-vxdtf2-prepare-SectorMap --inputSectorMap NameInputSectorMap.root

 The only parameter is the name of the input SectorMap (including directory).
 The generated output will be a new SectorMap with timing information removed.
-The new SectorMap (without timing) is named after the input SectorMap by adding the postfix `_timingRemoved`.
+The new SectorMap (without timing) is named after the input SectorMap by adding the postfix *_timingRemoved*.
 This SectorMap uses usually a bit less disk space (around 16 vs. 17MB).

-The local database with both SectorMap payloads will be created in your current folder in a directory named `localSectorMapDB`.
-Note that `IOV` s  specified in the file `database.txt` contained in that folder use dummy values.
+The local database with both SectorMap payloads will be created in your current folder in a directory named *localSectorMapDB*.
+Note that the IOVs  specified in the file :code:`database.txt` contained in that folder use dummy values.
 These NEED to be adjusted before you upload this to the database.
-After adjusting the `IOV` s you can upload the SectorMaps to the database using the `b2conditionsdb` command.
+After adjusting the IOVs you can upload the SectorMaps to the database using the `b2conditionsdb` command.

 Validation of the SectorMap
 ---------------------------

-The easiest method to validate a SectorMap is to use the tracking validation scripts `tracking/validation/VXDTF2TrackingValidation.py` or `tracking/validation/VXDTF2TrackingValidationBkg.py`, where the latter uses input files with beam bkg included.
+The easiest method to validate a SectorMap is to use the tracking validation scripts :code:`tracking/validation/VXDTF2TrackingValidation.py` or :code:`tracking/validation/VXDTF2TrackingValidationBkg.py`, where the latter uses input files with beam bkg included.

 By default SectorMaps are read from the database.
 So you need to tell those scripts that they should use the SectorMap you want to test.
-The easiest way to achieve that is to set the linux environment variable `BELLE2_TESTING_VXDTF2_SECMAP`.
+The easiest way to achieve that is to set the linux environment variable :code:`BELLE2_TESTING_VXDTF2_SECMAP`.
 The value should be set to name of the file of the SectorMap you want to test (including path).

 .. code-block:: bash
   :caption: Example for setting the variable in bash